Database Configuration Guide¶

 About LevelDB¶

-LevelDB is the default data storage engine for java-tron on x86 platforms, suitable for resource-constrained or lightweight deployment scenarios.
+LevelDB is the default data storage engine for java-tron nodes on x86_64 platforms, suitable for resource-constrained or lightweight deployment scenarios.
 It has a simple structure and is easy to maintain, but it is less efficient than RocksDB in terms of data compression, backup capabilities, and performance for large-scale nodes.